ImageMagick/Usage-Markdown/distorts/index.md

 #### Example Depolar-Polar Effects {#polar_rotation}

-So lets again show better **Polar Rotation** of the image, this time using super sampling.
+So let's again show better **Polar Rotation** of the image, this time using super sampling.
 Note however that as the intermediate image is 4 times larger, the amount of [Image Roll](../warping/#roll) also needs to be 4 times larger.

 ~~~